morrisgreenberg/RestrictedSearchMCMC/README.md

 - 2023-09-26: Updated the sampler to pass the plus score and banned score objects throughout as often as possible (instead of inefficiently rerunning them each time an expansion is proposed).
 - 2023-10-29: Updated the sampler proposal bouncing to correct form for full support kernels at each transition (by creating `sample_graph_random`, `implement_order_random`, `sample_from_2_graphs`, and updated all other functions to accommodate for these)
 - 2024-02-16: Updated contraction method to select edges based on maximal edge set size rather than user-inputted tolerance threshold
+- 2024-03-30: Fully updated birth and death rate calculations and sampling a "minus" graph